section-engineering-education/engineering-education/content/articles/growth-model-in-python/index.md

 ### Making the prediction using the growth model
 Suppose we are required to determine the height of an individual in 30 years to come.

-Now, in our model, we only need to plag in the value of $t = 30$ and evaluate the value of *H*.
-That is;
+Now, in our model, we only need to plug in the value of $t = 30$ and evaluate the value of *H*.

+That is:

 $$\large H = \frac{7.4321 × 10^1}{1 + {2.8233}e^{-2.1715 × 10^{− 1}×(30)}}$$